pyeventsourcing/eventsourcing/docs/topics/application.rst

 =======================

 The example above uses the application's default persistence infrastructure.
-By default, the application object uses the library's "plain old Python objects" :ref:`infrastructure factory <Factory>`, which provides the application with infrastructure classes that simply keep stored events in a data structure in memory.
+By default, application objects will be configured to use the library's "plain old Python objects" infrastructure, and will store events in memory.
+This is good for development, because it is the fastest option.
+But the state of the application will be lost when the application object is deleted.

-To use alternative persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the :ref:`topic <Topics>` of another infrastructure factory object class that will construct alternative application persistence objects.
-Using alternative persistence infrastructure will normally involve setting particular environment variables that configure access to a real database, such as a database name, a user name, and a password.
+If you want the state of the application object to endure, you will need to use alternative persistence infrastructure.
+To use alternative persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the :ref:`topic <Topics>` of an alternative :ref:`infrastructure factory <Factory>` class.
+Using alternative persistence infrastructure will may involve setting further environment variables, perhaps to configure access to a real database, such as a database name, a user name, and a password.

-The example below shows how to configure the application to use the library's :ref:`SQLite infrastructure <SQLite>`.
-In the case of the library's SQLite factory, the environment variable ``SQLITE_DBNAME`` must be set to a file path.
-And if the tables already exist, the ``CREATE_TABLE`` may be set to a "false" value (``"n"``, ``"no"``, ``"f"``, ``"false"``, ``"off"``, or ``"0"``).
-The function :func:`~eventsourcing.utils.strtobool` is used to interpret the value of this environment variable.
+For example, to use the library's :ref:`SQLite infrastructure <SQLite>`, set ``INFRASTRUCTURE_FACTORY`` to the value ``"eventsourcing.sqlite:Factory"``.
+When using the library's SQLite infrastructure, the environment variable ``SQLITE_DBNAME`` must also be set.
+This value will be passed to Python's :func:`sqlite3.connect`.

 .. code:: python